 - ¼ cup nutritional yeast

 - Small handful fresh rosemary leaves, finely chopped

-- 4 tbsp Olive oil (for frying and for brushing the meatless balls)
+- 4 tablespoon Olive oil (for frying and for brushing the meatless balls)

 - Toasted almond flakes, to serve

 - Handful fresh coriander or parsley, chopped, to serve

 - Heat up 2 tablespoon of the olive oil in a large frying pan or saucepan.
 Add the onion and fry until soft.
 Then add the garlic and fry for a further couple of minutes.

 - In a food processor, shred the chickpeas and set aside.

 - Add to the onion and garlic the carrot and mushrooms, and sautee until soft but also until liquid from mushrooms has evaporated.

 - Stir in all the spices, rosemary, salt and pepper.
 Cook for another few minutes on a low heat.
 Then add the tomato paste.